You’re given a string

 Output Format

-Output Q lines.
+Q lines.
 Output the number of distinct substrings of S after the ith query on theith line of the output.

 Sample Input